Westchester Medical Center

 Westchester Medical Center University Hospital (WMC), formerly Grasslands Hospital, is an 895-bed Regional Trauma Center providing health services to residents of the Hudson Valley, northern New Jersey, and southern Connecticut.
 It is known for having one of the highest case mix index rates of all hospitals in the United States.
 652 beds are at the hospital's primary location in Valhalla, while the other 243 beds are at the MidHudson Regional Hospital campus in Poughkeepsie.
 It is organized as Westchester County Health Care Corporation, and is a New York State public-benefit corporation.

 Westchester Medical Center is the primary academic medical center and University Hospital of New York Medical College.
 Many of New York Medical College's faculty provide patient care, teach, and conduct research at the adjacent campus.
 Westchester Medical Center provides various specialty services to patients, hosts one of the leading kidney and liver transplant programs in New York, and is home to Maria Fareri Children's Hospital, the only all-specialty children's hospital in the region.

 Organization

 Westchester County Health Care Corporation is guided by an 18-member board of directors, many of whom are appointed by the New York State Governor.
-Its management team is headed by president and CEO Michael Israel, who is also on the board and reports to the board.
+Its management team is headed by president and CEO David Lubarsky, who is also on the board and reports to the board.
 In 2017, it had operating expenses of $1.379 billion, an outstanding debt of $670.27 million, and a level of staffing of 3,342 people.